walteweiss/Hackintosh-GA-Z87MX-D3H/README.md

 In alphabetical order.
 You have to load them differently, [the order matters](https://dortania.github.io/OpenCore-Install-Guide/config.plist/haswell.html#add-3).
 Search for `Kernel`, look for `Add` in [the config](./EFI/OC/config.plist).
 My order is: `Lilu`, `VirtualSMC`, `WhateverGreen`, then all the rest.

+I compile them using [Lilu-and-Friends](https://github.com/corpnewt/Lilu-and-Friends).
+It’s easy, once you performed this at least once.

 ---

 ## SMBIOS Info